Skip to main content

 | | | Disabled |

 Step 2.
-Install NVIDIA CUDA toolkit
+Install NVIDIA CUDA Toolkit

 Install the NVIDIA CUDA Toolkit.

 a.
-Remove any existing CUDA-related configurations.
+Remove existing CUDA-related configurations.

 $ sudo rm -rf /usr/local/cuda*

-Delete existing settings
+Delete existing configurations

 export PATH=$PATH:/usr/local/cuda-11.4/bin